-One of the most commonly abused categories of drugs is the opiate category.
+One of the most commonly used categories of drugs is the opiate category.
 Many people fall prey to opiate addictions, finding themselves struggling to end opiate use in their lives.
 Quitting opiates cold turkey is never a good decision, as it can be life-threatening.
 It’s best to look for an opiate detox program.

 Opiates, which includes a group of substances called opioids, have become more and more of a problem for families throughout the United States.
-In fact, the sad truth is that millions of people are suffering from opiate and opioid abuse and addiction problems.
+In fact, the sad truth is that millions of people are suffering from opiate and opioid misuse and addiction problems.

 This category of drugs includes both illicit and legal drugs.
-Medical professionals prescribe various opioid pain relief medications to patients who are suffering from chronic pain.
+Medical professionals prescribe various opioid pain relief medications to members who are suffering from chronic pain.
 But, there are also illegal types of opiates and opioids, including the powerfully addictive drug heroin.

 No matter what kind of opioid or opiate a person may be abusing, the consequences can be very harmful and even fatal.
-According to the National Institute of Drug Abuse (NIDA), over opioid abuse claims the lives of over 130 people daily.
+According to the National Institute of Drug Abuse (NIDA), over opioid use claims the lives of over 130 people daily.

 This is why professional detox and treatment centers are so vital.
 They can literally save lives by ending substance use disorder.
 If you’ve been living with an opiate addiction problem, treatment can help you overcome this problem and live a life of freedom.

 As we mentioned earlier, many individuals begin using opiates as directed by their doctors.
 Opioid pain relief medications are used to help those who suffer from recurring pain and other similar conditions.